RIT Tigers: Women's soccer

+Wrestling

+Wrestling at RIT has had a storied history, beginning with the 1927-28 season.
+RIT has had four total individual NCAA Division III champions, with five titles total.
+In 2026, Josh Harkless became the Tigers' most recent national champion, winning the 285 lb. title.

+RIT's best overall team place finish in the NCAA Division III Championships was in 2022, where the team placed seventh.

 History

 RIT was a long-time member of the Empire 8, an NCAA Division III athletic conference, but moved to the Liberty League beginning with the 2011–12 academic year.
 All of RIT's teams compete at the Division III level, with the exception of the men's and women's ice hockey programs, which play at the Division I level.
 In 2010, the men's ice hockey team was the first ever from the Atlantic Hockey conference to reach the NCAA tournament semi-finals: The Frozen Four.

 On March 17, 2012, the women's ice hockey team, after finishing the regular season with a record of 28–1–1, won its first NCAA Division III national championship, defeating the defending champion Norwich University 4–1.
 The women's team had carried a record of 54–3–3 over their past 2 regular seasons leading up to that point.
 Three days later, RIT successfully applied for the women's hockey team to move from Division III to Division I. Starting in the 2012–13 season, the women's team joined the College Hockey America conference, and was eligible for conference postseason play, but not NCAA postseason play.
 The moratorium on the NCAA postseason was lifted 2 years later beginning with the 2014–15 season.

 Additionally, RIT has a wide variety of club, intramural, and pick-up sports and teams to provide a less-competitive recreational option to students.

 Tom Coughlin, coach of the NFL's 2008 and 2012 Super Bowl champion New York Giants, taught physical education and coached the RIT Men's Varsity Football team in the 1970s.

 Since 1968 the school's hockey teams played at Frank Ritter Memorial Ice Arena on campus, but in 2010, the school launched the "Power Play" campaign, in which it hoped to raise 15 of the 30 million dollars it would cost to build a new arena.
 On November 11, 2011 it was announced that B. Thomas Golisano and the Polisseni Foundation were donating 4.5 million to the new arena, which came to be named the Gene Polisseni Center.
 The new 4,300 seat arena was completed in 2014 and the Men's and Women's teams moved into the new facility in September for the 2014–15 season.